susanthas/GoodCompany/README.md

 that it's easier to handle the response.
 When the code is less than 0, I would know the call failed somewhere, and the message would tell me what went wrong.
 If the code is greater than 0, I would know the call was success and I received what I expected.
-The data would always contain relevent data for pass or fail response.
+The data would always contain relevant data for pass or fail response.

-But I have no problems following strict standards someone layed out out before. :)
+But I have no problems following strict standards someone laid-out before. :)